 The opportunity to win amazing prizes

-Most importantly, pupils will have a lot of fun creating their entry and will have a chance to say "thank you" to our NHS and the people who work there stepintothenhs.nhs.uk/primary
+Most importantly, pupils will have a lot of fun creating their entry and will have a chance to showcase just how many roles there are in the NHS.

 Together we can make a difference!